-4.1.2 IT Procurement Policies
+4.1.2 IT Purchasing Policies

-- 1) IT is defined in Section 10.1, General Policy on Information Technology, of the BPM. - 2) Procurement of technology-related goods and services should follow the relevant BPM procedures. - Authorization is not required for activities that are part of normal maintenance of an existing system. - 4) Any purchase of software that necessitates an inbound data interface with any hosted or centrally supported USG enterprise application must be approved by the USG CIO. - 5) Purchases for goods or services that are likely to have a significant impact on the wide area network bandwidth allocated to the institution should be carefully planned with the USG CIO. - 6) Externally approved, grant-funded technology purchases that do not interact with USG enterprise applications or USG enterprise networks may be approved by the institution president or his or her designee for IT purchases.

-- 7) Institutions may not divide large purchases into smaller packages to avoid the need for USG approval.
-Individual purchases that are below these amounts but are part of a larger initiative that will eventually exceed these amounts, shall also require written USG CIO approval (e.g., purchases of microcomputers for various lab locations on a campus even if the purchases are for different buildings and from multiple fund sources.) - 8) USG CIO approval of IT requests will expire one year after being granted. - 9) If there is a revised cost estimate to a previously approved IT procurement request and that estimate increases by more than 10%, a new IT procurement approval must be obtained. - 10) Purchases over \$1 million will require a business case to be submitted for review and approval.
+- 1) Information Technology (IT) is defined in Section 10.1, General Policy on Information Technology, of the BOR Policy Manual. - 2) Purchases of technology-related goods and services should follow the relevant BPM procedures. - 3) Further approval under this policy is not required for activities that are part of ongoing support or regular maintenance of an existing system or to purchase annual support and maintenance for purchases approved previously under this policy.
+This policy does not require approval to purchase shared services from USG ITS. - 4) Purchases for goods or services that are likely to significantly impact the wide area network bandwidth allocated to the institution should be carefully planned with the USG CIO. - 5) Institutions may not divide large purchases into smaller packages to avoid the need for USG approval.
+Individual purchases below these amounts but part of a larger initiative that will eventually exceed these amounts shall also require written USG CIO approval (e.g., purchases of microcomputers for various lab locations on campus, even if the purchases are for different buildings and from multiple fund sources.) - 6) If a revised cost estimate to a previously approved IT purchasing request increases by more than 10%, a new IT purchase approval must be obtained. - 7) Purchases over \$1 million (or purchases for IT hardware and services described under section 4.1.1) may require a business case to be submitted for review and approval, subject to the discretion of the USG CIO.
+In cases where a bulk purchase of commodity hardware exceeds the \$1 million threshold, a business case will not be required.
+Advance planning with the USG CIO is encouraged to determine whether the requirement for a business case applies. - 8) USG institutions should implement similar IT purchasing approval processes within their institutions, enabling their CIOs to plan properly and, where possible, develop institution-wide technology standards.